Division of Developmental Disabilities Services Announces Data Breach; Call Center: 1-833-875-0644 (9 am - 9 pm Mon-Fri) Learn More

-Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!
+Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Influenza, commonly called "the flu," is a serious illness, but for people 65 and older influenza can be far more serious.
 Most flu-related hospitalizations and deaths each year occur among adults over 65.
-However, in spite of strong recommendations that older adults should get the influenza vaccine, in 2017 only 65.2 percent of Delaware adults age 65 and older reported a flu shot within the past year.
+However, in spite of strong recommendations that older adults should get the influenza vaccine, in 2020 only 67.8 percent of Delaware adults age 65 and older reported a flu shot within the past year.

 There was no statistically significant difference by gender.
-African Americans in this age range had a significantly lower prevalence of flu shots (46.6 percent) than did non-Hispanic whites (67.2 percent).
+African Americans in this age range had a significantly lower prevalence of flu shots (50.1 percent) than did non-Hispanic whites (71.1 percent).

-Slightly more women (48.2 percent) than men (42.2 percent) had a flu vaccination in the past year.
-As with the over-65 population, fewer African American adults were vaccinated (38.4 percent) than whites (48.6 percent).
+In 2020, 48.7 percent of all Delaware adults reporting getting a flu vaccine during the year preceding their interviews.
+Slightly more women (51.8 percent) than men (45.2 percent) had a flu vaccination in the past year.
+Fewer African American adults 65 years or older were vaccinated (41.1 percent) and even fewer Hispanic adults were vaccinated (36.8 percent) than whites (54.2 percent) in the same age group.
 There were no other statistically significant differences by race or ethnicity.